 Modern farming has often been shown to be damaging to wildlife and natural habitats.
 This is why environmentally friendly farming methods are increasingly being used.

-Foraging is very popular today and it is surprising how many edible plants and useful herbs grow in the neighbourhoods we live in.
+You may be surprised by how many edible plants and useful herbs grow in the neighbourhoods we live in.
 Just half an hour spent looking around can turn up a lot of food.

 Patchouli and Morning Glory are two "far out" herbs popular with hippies for different reasons.
 They are also both herbs ruled by Saturn and included in the book Herbs of the Sun, Moon and Planets.